+Not all herbal hair loss remedies are worth trying.
 Some do nothing at all.
 Others can even cause nasty side effects.
 But there are a few herbs well known to have a beneficial effect on hair growth.

-Aloe Vera – Good for the skin, but what about hair?
+Aloe vera – Good for the skin, but what about hair?

-Chinese Herbs for Hair Loss - He shou wu and tongkat ali.
+Chinese herbs for hair loss - He shou wu and tongkat ali.

-Herbal Teas - Nettle and Green Tea.
+Herbal teas - Nettle and Green Tea.

-Saw Palmetto – The most well known herb used for hair loss.
+Saw palmetto – The most well known herb used for hair loss.

-Basil, Lavender & Rosemary - Simple to buy, grow at home and try.
+Basil, lavender & rosemary - Simple to buy, grow at home and try.
 But, do they work?

-Comparison Chart – Quickly compare how all these herbs try to help hair regrowth.
+Comparison chart – Quickly compare how all these herbs try to help hair regrowth.

 The epithelial surfaces include the lining of the digestive tract (which is why drinking aloe vera juice is often used for digestive disorders) and the skin: when applied to a burn or wound, aloe vera gel can speed up the healing process by up to 30%.

-So, since hair grows from within the skin, it makes sense that aloe vera’s therapeutic properties might also benefit hair regrowth following hair loss.
+So, since hair grows from the skin, it makes sense that aloe vera’s therapeutic properties might also benefit hair regrowth following hair loss.

 The exact reason why it can accelerate healing is unknown.
 But it's probably due to one or more of the following substances it contains:

 Salicylic acid also has anti-bacterial, anti-viral and anti-fungal properties.
-And this anti-fungal action might treat a type of yeast (fungus) that can proliferate in the scalp.
+And this anti-fungal action might treat a type of yeast* (fungus) that can proliferate in the scalp.

 Serine carboxypeptidase – This is an anti-inflammatory enzyme (enzymes basically speed up reactions inside the body).

 Vitamins, minerals & amino acids - These include vitamins A, B, C and E, the minerals copper, iron, magnesium and zinc, and most of the amino acids we need.
 There are other nutrients too, but all those listed above are well known as being beneficial for hair growth.
-Learn more about vitamins and minerals for hair growth?

 In total, aloe vera contains over 75 substances.
 So it's possible that a combination of these give this herb its potent properties.